giantswarm/docs/src/content/general/architecture/capi/index.md

 [Cluster Architecture Image](./CAPI_architecture.png)!

-By default, the machines are split into three different failure domains or zones to ensure the availability of the API and workloads running .
+By default, the machines are split into three different failure domains or zones to ensure the availability of the API and workloads running.
 In our setup, three control plane machines hold the Kubernetes API and the other controllers, and a variable number of worker machines contain the regular services.

 There is a machine created as a bastion that helps us with the operations.
 It is the single entry point to the running infrastructure.
 This way all the cluster machines can live in a private network and expose the services running on them via explicit configuration.